Toulouse railway network

 The Toulouse railway network is a railway network in Toulouse metropolitan area in France.
-Created in 1856, with the opening of the Matabiau station (now Toulouse main station), it has six lines, or eight branches, arranged more or less in a star shape.
+Established in 1856, with the opening of the Matabiau station (now Toulouse main station), it has six lines, or eight branches, arranged more or less in a star shape.

 It is operated and managed by SNCF and serves 27 stations, including 12 inside the city of Toulouse.